zappool/zappool-web/docs/faq.md

 ### Is Zappool custodial?

-Yes, but for short time and amounts.
+Yes, but for short time and small amounts.
 Zappool receives payouts from Ocean, and pays out to users daily.
 Should Zapool rug you or fail, you risk one day worth of mining rewards, which is typically a quite small amount.

 ### Why OCEAN is used as a mother pool?